'Vigilantes' attack wrong man in search for missing Bonney Lake teen, police say

-While police search for missing Bonney Lake 15-year-old Lily Christopherson, some amateur detectives tried getting involved Tuesday night.

-According to a Puyallup Police spokesperson, a group of at least six “vigilantes” kidnapped and beat up a man they believed was a suspect in Christopherson’s disappearance.
+Police say a group of at least six "vigilantes" kidnapped and beat up a man who they incorrectly believed was involved in the disappearance of a Bonney Lake teenager.

-Bonney Lake police said he is not a suspect in the case.

 Christopherson was reported missing on May 9.
 Police said they later determined she was with someone she considered a friend, 39-year-old Christopher Fitzpatrick, a convicted sex offender.